-CPAG’s first priority is to address the DHCS’ clawback that is set to begin May 31, 2019.
+CPAG’s first priority is to address the DHCS’ clawback that began on May 31, 2019.
 Next we are challenging the flawed methodology that led DHCS to adopt the NADAC proposal for specialty medicines in the first place.
 Finally, we are mounting an aggressive legislative and public affairs campaign to shine more light on PBM practices and eliminate harmful policies, such as DIR fees, from being implemented in California.

 Part of the public relations efforts to outline the negative impacts that PBMs have on the viability of community pharmacies.
 One strategy is to provide a video testimonial that will be used in advocacy and media outreach efforts.
 If you are willing to share your story, please email Nick Chiappe at firstname.lastname@example.org and we will add you name to the list of interview candidates.

 In order to successfully build out this aggressive plan, we need resources to fight back.

 We are asking pharmacy owners and friends of pharmacy to make a contribution to Californians for Access to Life-Saving Medicine, a coalition of the Community Pharmacy Advocacy Group.
 These contributions are reserved for these independent owner issues only, and are necessary to hire the best and brightest attorneys and public relations firm.
 Can we count on your support and contribution for the Community Pharmacy Advocacy Group fund?
 To contribute, click here.

 Please email email@example.com.